Lithium Deep Cycle Marine Batteries

 You get packed up and ready for a long, glorious day on the water.
 Only to realize the battery’s dead.
 Somebody forgot to check the battery the night before.
 Whether you’re planning the day for leisure or sport, a dead battery means neither.

-The good news is, lithium batteries not only maintain their charge for longer, but if you choose Ionic they’re also bluetooth equipped.
-With a few taps on your cell phone, you’ll know whether your batteries are good to go or not.
-It’s that easy.
-Plus, every one of our batteries has a built in BMS to keep it from overcharging.
+The good news?
+Lithium batteries maintain their charge for longer but are also a vastly lighter battery pack; if you choose Ionic, they're Bluetooth-equipped.
+With a few taps on your cell phone, you'll know the status of your batteries.
+It's that easy.
+Plus, all of our batteries have a built-in BMS to keep them from overcharging.

-Our lithium deep cycle marine batteries provide a longer battery life, with less recharging and no maintenance.
+Our lithium deep cycle marine batteries provide a longer battery life with less recharging and no maintenance.
+And our Livescope batteries help you get and maintain crystal-clear images and minimize interference.
 No more lake days spent at home, less stress, more time on the water.

-Ionic deep cycle lithium batteries have built in cold weather protection - Does not take a charge if temperatures are below -4C or 24F in our case.
-Some variations with part tolerances.
+Ionic deep cycle lithium batteries have built-in cold weather protection - They do not take a charge if temperatures are below -4C or 24F (in our case).
+There are some variations with part tolerances.

-Our Ionic heater deep cycle batteries warm up the battery to enable a charger once battery is warmed up.
+Our Ionic heater deep cycle batteries warm up the battery to enable a charger once the battery is warmed up.
+Not only that, these lithium marine batteries have a high energy density so they can store more power in a smaller space.

 Contact icons: green text bubble and form.